zowe/community/Project Management/PI Planning/24PI1 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI1 Objectives.md

 This relates to objective [#2970](https://github.com/zowe/docs-site/issues/2970) in the docs-site repo.

+Status: We have reviewed content with squads and SMEs to determine the scope of needed changes for V3 documentation.
+Some work is underway.

 ## Assist with Zen wizard doc

+Provide ad-hoc technical writing assistance to web UI squad to begin developing content about the Zen wizard.

 ## Restucture Extending section for API Mediation Layer (_possible stretch_)